22 Great Careers in Music (Including Cool Jobs for Non-Musicians)

 • Classical musician

 When it comes to how much money musicians and singers get paid, the "average" earnings aren't very meaningful because the range is so huge.
-Consider this: The top-earning individual singer in 2019 was Taylor Swift, who made an astonishing $185 million.
+Consider this: One of the top-earning individual singers in 2023 was Taylor Swift, whose music made an astonishing $461 million.
 But on the other end of the spectrum, buskers make just $50 to $100 a day, according to Berklee College of Music.

 Because there are many variables and uncertainties, it can be difficult to predict how well a performance career will pay.
 So, it's often a good idea to have a "back-up plan" or another job while you're breaking into the industry.